blockdatalabs/AI-Mintbase-Template/README.md

-# AI-Mintbase-Template
+# Ancestors AI Template

-Create characters, mint them, join the NEAR community
+Change the file name of: .env.example to .env